TusharPanja15/vms/README.md

 	4th Step: Open a browser and go to URL “http://localhost/phpmyadmin/” 5th Step: Then, click on the databases tab
 	6th Step: Create a database naming “project” and then click on the import tab.
-	7th Step: Click on browse file and select “poject.sql” file which is inside the “Database” folder.
+	7th Step: Click on browse file and select “poject.sql” file from "sql" folder.
 	8th Step: Click on go.

 After Creating Database,